Subscribe to the City of Stories newsletter

 By subscribing you will be added to our Newsletter mailing list.

-In a recent study of 100 towns and cities, Norwich came out on top as the most romantic city in the UK thanks to its huge range of romantic things to do, hotels and fantastic restaurants.
+Norwich is often named as the most romantic city in the UK thanks to its huge range of romantic things to do, hotels and fantastic restaurants.
 So, if you were looking for the perfect place to take your next couples break, or want to celebrate something special, look no further.

 Check out our round-up of reasons why you should be booking a short break to Norwich, the City of Stories, with the love of your life.